Arvidsson, Saros lead Predators to 3-1 win over Islanders

+NEW YORK (AP) -- Two days after breaking through with their highest scoring burst of the season, the Nashville Predators needed a strong defensive effort to pull out another win and keep rolling.

-NEW YORK (AP) -- Viktor Arvidsson scored early in the second period, Jusse Saros stopped 24 shots and the Nashville Predators held on to beat the New York Islanders 3-1 Monday night for their fourth straight win.
+Viktor Arvidsson scored early in the second period, Jusse Saros stopped 24 shots and the Predators held on to beat the New York Islanders 3-1 Monday night for their fourth straight victory and seventh in the last eight games.

+''Our goaltending was great, our team as a whole was great defensively as far as limiting their chances,'' Nashville defenseman Ryan Ellis said. ''Our forwards were back pressuring and doing everything they could to win the game.
+When you get that, it makes our D a lot more comfortable throughout the game.''

+Nashville was coming off a 7-2 win at home against the Sharks on Saturday night.

+''Our defensive side of the game was great the last two games, and if we're going to be successful going forward it's got to be the same way,'' Ellis said.

-Kevin Fiala and Ryan Johansen also scored to help the surging Predators win for the seventh time in eight games and remain in control of third place in the Central Division.
+Kevin Fiala and Ryan Johansen also scored to help Nashville remain in control of third place in the Central Division, one point ahead of St. Louis - which beat Arizona 4-1.

+''We're obviously not in the playoffs yet, we haven't clinched anything,'' said Johansen, whose empty-netter with 21 seconds left was his 13th goal of the season and 100th of his career. ''We're still scratching and clawing ...
+I like the way we're trending, though.''

 Josh Bailey scored and Thomas Greiss finished with 28 saves for the Islanders, who remained two points behind Boston for the second wild card in the Eastern Conference.
+New York also fell one point behind Tampa Bay, which beat Chicago 5-4 in overtime.

-New York has lost six of its last nine overall (3-5-1) and is 0-4-1 in its last five at Barclays Center since earning a point in 11 straight (9-0-2) on home ice.
+The Islanders, who have seven games left, have lost six of their last nine overall (3-5-1) and are 0-4-1 in the last five at Barclays Center since earning a point in 11 straight (9-0-2) on home ice.

+''Real frustrating one tonight for sure,'' New York captain John Tavares said. ''We've given ourselves a good chance to make the playoffs, put ourselves in a position to be fighting here until the end.
+We're just disappointed we didn't play well enough, starting with myself, today.
+It's just not good enough.''

 Arvidsson made it 2-0 at 3:15 of the second as he deflected a centering pass from Filip Forsberg past Greiss for his 29th, tying him with Forsberg for the team lead.
 The goal was reviewed but stood after it was determined the puck went off Arvidsson's skate and then his stick before going in.